kaifishr/DroneRacing/README.md

 ## Learning

 The reward function controls the learning behavior of the drone.
-As a default, the fitness score depends on how much distance has been covered by the drone and how close it flies to obstacles.
-The reward function can be modified as desired.

-*DroneRacer* lets you modify many hyperparameters that affect how fast and what the drones learn.
+The reward is a function of gates passed by the drone.
+The reward function can be modified as desired. *DroneRacer* lets you modify many hyperparameters that affect how fast and what the drones learn.
 Most of the hyperparameters can be found in the *config.yml* file.

 ## Tracks